 THE INSIGHT TIMER APP TO MEDITATE WITH OTHERS ONLINE

 Download the INSIGHT TIMER APP to time your meditation as well as being able to reach out to others who are meditating at the same time, post comments to fellow meditators, and access a large library of guided meditations.
 This app also helps you chart your daily progress.

 It helps to get a daily dose of Dharma via Facebook.
 On our page, you will also find information about local retreats, visiting teachers, online articles, and more.

-We offer a monthly book club that features prominent Buddhist books.
-This welcoming, inclusive group provides a platform for studying Buddhism as well as learning how to apply the teachings to daily life.
+Occasionally we offer a monthly book club that features prominent books on Buddhism.
+Join our email list to be notified when the next group will begin.
+This is a welcoming, inclusive group which provides a platform for studying Buddhism as well as learning how to apply the teachings to daily life.
 The group provides a unique opportunity to discuss your progress with caring, supportive meditators who are walking alongside you on this path.
 Please contact Patricia for information.

 “I am the owner of my actions (kamma), heir to my actions, born of my actions, related through my actions, and have my actions as my arbitrator.
 Whatever I do, for good or for evil, to that will I fall heir.”